![]() |

 launching and running the profile automatically is not the difficulty btw. obviously i can do that 25 different ways. the problem is then getting the actual profiler-of-choice to run, which is inside the program and does not seem to have any exposed hooks to allow it to be remotely started. remote as in, not from within the gui.
 At least that I can find.

-not important anymore really, the solution currently is good enough, but nice to finally resolve it at some point.
+i guess I will check out the ntrk again, or its siblings thats is. not important anymore really, the solution currently is good enough, but nice to finally resolve it at some point. thedarkness

 Think there is also an active x control (ocx) for the perf monitor.

-td (not kk, lol Applause )
+Cheers, td (not kk, lol ![]() nutballs

 bah sorry ya thanks.